Self-proclaimed witch doctor arrested in case of missing Alabama mom

 FORT LAUDERDALE, FLA.
-(WSVN) - A self-proclaimed witch doctor has been arrested in connection to the case of the missing mom from Alabama.
+(WSVN) - A self-proclaimed witch doctor has been arrested in connection to the case of the missing mother from Alabama after he allegedly lied to federal agents.

 U.S. Marshals arrested Shannon Ryan, who claimed he was the last person who saw Leila Cavett, on Saturday.